GluuFederation/docs-de-prod/docs/source/operation/cr-rotate.md

 ## Overview

-Cache refresh requires IP address, but in container world where IP can be recycled by scheduler, there should be a mechanism to automatically configure which oxTrust container run the cache refresh.
-Hence the role of cr-rotate container is to monitor (activate/deactivate) cache refresh running on specific oxTrust container.
+Cache refresh requires an IP address, but in container deployments, the IP can be recycled by the scheduler.
+There needed to be a mechanism to automatically configure which oxTrust container runs the cache refresh.
+The `cr-rotate` container monitors, activates, and deactivates cache refresh running on a specific oxTrust container.

 ### Deploying the container